 The U.S. and World Missions Leadership team encourages congregation members to become engaged in mission work and to support current missionaries at Nazareth.
 Both long-term and short-term opportunities are available, and prayers are always appreciated!
 (Please note: Some information and photos have been intentionally withheld to ensure the safety and security of our missionaries.)

 Danny and Nel (and their daughters Emma and Lydia) are working among Muslim people in the Middle East.
 Danny, a native of Cedar Falls who was confirmed at Nazareth, leads youth soccer camps with a strong emphasis on spirituality and godliness.
 Nel works to encourage a group of women so they can know God loves them and find joy.

 Steve and Bethany Friberg and their family are serving in Tanzania.
-Steve is a doctor who works in medial clinics that serve nomadic Maasai people in remote areas.
-Bethany works with the "Bead Ladies"--Maasai women who have a small business of creating beadwork to provide a means of supporting themselves and their families.
+Steve is a doctor and coordinator for medical clinics (as part of the Health Department of the Evangelical Lutheran Church in Tanzania) that serve nomadic Maasai people in remote areas.
+Bethany works with Naapok women who have a small business of creating beadwork to provide a means of supporting themselves and their families.

 Jim and Marissa Stamberg are cultivating future church leaders in Alaska, utilizing Jim's training as a missionary pilot and flight instructor.

 ~that our work via SEND North with people will be effective at making reproducing disciples, and that God will send more workers for the harvest field.
 We have identified about 30 villages in Alaska and Northern Canada that we would like to assign new missionaries right now.

 ~for emotional stamina while we visit with many different people